-When you lose a loved one due to someone’s negligence, you may be entitled to compensation.
+When you lose a loved one due to someone’s negligence, you may be entitled to recover compensation and hold negligent parties accountable.
 A Gainesville wrongful death lawyer from Bogin, Munns & Munns can advise you of your legal options and help you pursue justice.

-We handle both insurance claims and wrongful death lawsuits for our clients on a contingency-fee-basis.
-Call our law firm today at (352) 332-7688 for a free consultation with one of our team members to learn more about the services we offer.
+Our personal injury lawyers handle insurance claims and wrongful death lawsuits for our clients on a contingency fee basis.
+Call our law firm today for a free consultation with one of our team members to learn more about the services we offer.

-Actions that May Initiate a Wrongful Death Case
+Negligent Actions That May Initiate a Wrongful Death Case

 In any situation where a negligent action costs a victim their life, the surviving family members may be able to pursue a wrongful death case.
 These actions include: